Vasant Panchami: Sikhism

 Namdhari Sikhs have historically celebrated Basant Panchami to mark the beginning of spring.
 Other Sikhs treat it as a spring festival, and joyfully celebrate it by wearing yellow colored clothes, emulating the bright yellow mustard flowers in the fields.

 Maharaja Ranjit Singh, the founder of the Sikh Empire, encouraged the celebration of Basant Panchami as a social event in the Gurdwaras.
 In 1825 CE he gave 2,000 rupees to the Harmandir Sahib Gurdwara in Amritsar to distribute food.
 He held an annual Basant fair and sponsored kite flying as a regular feature of the fairs.
 Maharaja Ranjit Singh and his queen Moran would dress in yellow and fly kites on Basant Panchami.
 Maharaja Ranjit Singh would also hold a darbar or court in Lahore on Basant Panchami which lasted ten days when soldiers would dress in yellow and show their military prowess.

 In the Malwa region, the festival of Basant Panchami is celebrated with wearing of yellow dress and kite flying.
 In Kapurthala and Hoshiarpur, a Basant Panchami fair is held.
 People attend the fair wearing yellow clothes, turbans or accessories.
 Sikhs also remember the martyrdom of the child Haqiqat Rai on Basant Panchmi, who was arrested by the Muslim ruler Khan Zakariya Khan after being falsely accused of insulting Islam.
 Rai was given the choice of converting to Islam or death and, having refused conversion, was executed on the Basant Panchami of 1741 in Lahore, Pakistan.

 Nihangs go to Patiala on Basant Panchami and dress in pink and yellow on the month of Vaisakh (not only Basant Panchami day).

 Pakistan

 Kite flying in Lahore goes back centuries.
 After creation of Pakistan it evolved into a highly competitive sport which is not limited to "basant" only.
 There are regional teams, competitions, and trophies.
 Kite And string making is an industry all over central Punjab providing livelihood to thousands.

 Given the shared history and culture in the Indian subcontinent, the Punjabi Muslims in and around Lahore also celebrate kite flying as a sport in Pakistan from home rooftops during the Basant season.
+In 2003, the Supreme Court of Pakistan attempted to ban the manufacture, trade, and flying of kites in Lahore on the basis of fatal incidents involving 'glass-coated' stray strings originally used in kite-battles in Lahore.
+In 2005 Lahore announced that Vasant Panchami could be celebrated in a forest outside of Lahore.
+In 2017 the ban on Vasant Panchami was briefly lifted and reimposed.